 Since the aircraft entered the inventory as a mature, off-shore weapons system, there were initial programmatic difficulties in provisioning which plagued the airplane with a high Not Mission Capable Supply (NMCS) rate.
 Indeed, through the years, the operationally ready rate improved and continued to improve to a rate that was favorable when compared to other first line aircraft.
 Logistics support continued to challenge the Marines throughout the Day, Night Attack and Radar aircraft programs.
 Now with an ongoing remanufacture program for selected Harriers in the inventory will provide new engines and radar, a Forward Looking Infrared Radar (FLIR), moving map and night vision goggles.
 These improvements will give the Harrier a day and night attack capability, and will extend the service life into the next century as well as greatly improving warfighting capability and logistics support ability.

-The British Aerospace Harrier is used by the Royal Air Force and Royal Navy, the US Marine Corps, and the navies of Spain and India.
-In addition to the USMC, the Spanish and Italian Navies fly the AV-8B.
+The British Aerospace Harrier was used by the Royal Air Force and Royal Navy [until 2010], the US Marine Corps, and the navies of Spain and India, which fly the AV-8B.
 The Spanish Navy has nine Day Attack and eight Radar aircraft.
 The Italian Navy has two Trainer and sixteen Radar aircraft.
 Both Spanish and Italian Pilots and maintenance personnel train with USMC personnel to ensure commonality between forces.
 There have been no Foreign Military Sales (FMS) of the Night Attack Aircraft and the AV-8B has not been sold the any other military force at this time.

 |Join the GlobalSecurity.org mailing list|